This mosque is right on the waterfront.

-Bodrum's poshest and most popular address for Turkish clubbers, Küba has all the plasma screens, disaffected DJs, shiny poles and laser...
+Bodrum's poshest and most popular address for Turkish clubbers, Küba has all the plasma screens, disaffected DJs and laser beams one...

-Across from the eponymous mosque, this local favourite does tasty kebaps on homemade bread.
+Across from the eponymous mosque, this favourite hole-in-the-wall does tasty kebaps on homemade bread, including the İskender (döner...

-Despite thus being non-existent, the site has relaxing gardens , with excavations to the right and a covered arcade to the left – the latter contains a copy of the famous frieze in the British Museum.
+The site has relaxing gardens , with excavations to the west and a covered arcade to the east – the latter contains a copy of the famous frieze now in the British Museum.
 Four original fragments displayed were discovered more recently.
 Models, drawings and documents indicate the grand dimensions of the original Mausoleum.
-A scale model of Mausolus' Halicarnassus and the Mausoleum also stand.
+A scale model of Mausolus' Halicarnassus is also on display.